Registration hours are 7:00 a.m. to midnight - Eastern Time Zone.

 Having a hold will not prevent you from withdrawing.

 The Visitor Program allows any adult who is not currently enrolled in credit courses at Wayne State to attend a wide range of university courses in a non-credit status.
-Visitors do not receive academic credit and do not receive acknowledgement on transcripts.
-Provided space is available, adults may enroll as visitors in most courses listed in the Schedule of Classes.
+Visitors do not receive academic credit and do not receive acknowledgment on transcripts.
+Provided space is available, adults may enroll as visitors in most courses listed in the Registration Portal (registration.wayne.edu > Browse Classes).
 It is not necessary to be formally admitted to the university to take advantage of the Visitor Program.
 Visitors do not submit written work or take examinations.
 Registration for both on-campus and off-campus classes takes place the first week of classes and is processed by the Division of Educational Outreach Programs, located on the main campus.

 Variable Credit Classes

 The system will automatically assign the minimum number of credits to these classes.
-To increase the number of credits, click on credit hours in the Summary panel of the registration page in Academica.
+To increase the number of credits, click on credit hours in the Schedule and Options panel of the Register for Classes page of the Registration Portal (registration.wayne.edu).
 Enter the correct number of credits and click the "Submit" button.
 If you are having difficulty adjusting the number of credits, email us at firstname.lastname@example.org with your AccessID or WSU ID, the CRN, and the total number of credits you wish to take.

 You cannot register/add/drop if: